itsATB/imovie-db/README.md

 	How to initialize database:
-		-Download all files from this COMP2406Project folder into one location -Open up command prompt
+		-Extract all files from projectExpress-v1.1 folder into one location -Open up command prompt
 		-Navigate to /MongoDB/Server/4.4/bin (i.e. wherever you have MongoDB installed go to the bin folder) -Type this in command prompt: